-Great Battles for Boys sends young readers “into the fight" to learn about the military leaders, weapons, and strategies that won—or lost—history's most crucial military battles.
+Great Battles for Boys journeys to the front lines so that boys can learn about the military leaders, weapons, and strategies that won — or lost — history's most significant military battles.

 Want boys to read more?
 Give them books they WANT to read!

 Great Battles for Boys: The Civil War will capture the attention of even the most reluctant readers.